-Daniel Pietrzak (New York) joined KKR in 2016 and is a Partner of KKR.
-Mr. Pietrzak is a portfolio manager for KKR's private credit funds and portfolios and a member of the Global Private Credit Investment Committee, Europe Direct Lending Investment Committee and KKR Credit Portfolio Management Committee.
-Mr. Pietrzak is Chief Investment Officer of the KKR / FS Investments joint venture and Co-President and Chief Investment Officer for each of the business development companies managed by the joint venture, including FS KKR Capital Corp., which trades on the NYSE.
-He also serves of the board of directors of several KKR Credit portfolio companies, including Home Partners of America, Oodle Car Finance, Pepper and Toorak Capital Partners.
+Daniel Pietrzak (New York) joined KKR in 2016 and is a Partner and serves as the Co-Head of Private Credit and a portfolio manager for KKR's private credit funds and portfolios.
+Mr. Pietrzak is Chief Investment Officer of the KKR / FS Investments joint venture and Co-President and Chief Investment Officer for FS KKR Capital Corp., which trades on the NYSE.
+He also serves of the board of directors of several KKR Credit portfolio companies, including Global Jet Capital, Oodle, Pepper and Toorak Capital Partners.
 Prior to joining KKR, Mr. Pietrzak was a managing director and the co-head of Deutsche Bank's structured finance business across the Americas and Europe.
 Previously, Mr. Pietrzak held various roles in the credit businesses of Societe Generale and CIBC World Markets.
-Mr. Pietrzak started his career at Price Waterhouse in New York and is a CPA.
+Mr. Pietrzak started his career at Price Waterhouse in New York.
 Mr. Pietrzak holds an M.B.A. in Finance from The Wharton School of the University of Pennsylvania and a B.S. in Accounting from Lehigh University.
-Mr. Pietrzak serves on the Advisory Board for the Lehigh University Center of Financial Services.
+Mr. Pietrzak serves on the Advisory Board for the Lehigh University Center of Financial Services, is a member of the Advisory Board of the Scholars of Finance and serves on the Board of Directors of First Tee - Metropolitan New York.